Ph.D. University of Arizona, 1999

 I have given local, state, & national presentations and workshops on literacy instruction. and authored or co-authored several publications pertaining to literacy instruction with general and special educators.
 More recently, I've been presenting with Parent Mentors from the Deaf Education And Families Project at the national Early Hearing Detection and Intervention Conference and state and local conferences.

 In my free time, I have enjoyed traveling throughout the world.
 During Summer 2012 my husband, father, and nephew, and I hiked the Inca Trail in Peru!!
 In the past, I've also traveled to Japan, East Africa, Europe, Denmark, Russia, Mexico, Costa Rica, Belize, and the Caribbean, as well as many states in the US.
-I enjoy reading, outdoor exercise, crafts, computer technology, and my family~ three dogs, a cat, and a husband.
+I enjoy reading, outdoor exercise, crafts, instructional technology, and my family.

 I maintain an active interest in the field through membership in the following organizations:

 - Association of College Educators for the Deaf/Hard of Hearing

 - California Educators of the Deaf/Hard of Hearing